Skip to main content

 • an off-chain payment receipt

 Payment receipts are small pieces of data signed by an authorised signatory (determined by the venue on which the instruction is settling) which allege that the corresponding assets have moved off-chain.
-They can only be used for instruction legs that do not correspond to on-chain tickers.
+They can only be used for instruction legs that do not correspond to on-chain Asset IDs.
+Note that an off-chain payment receipt can only be used for a settlement instruction associated with a venue to ensure that the list of authorised signatories is well-defined.

 Roles